himbriminn/cmbeam/content/authors/rustam/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
 bio:  Rustam Balafendiev received the M.Sc. degree in radiophysics from the School of Physics and Engineering, ITMO University, Saint Petersburg, Russia, in 2021.
-His current research interests include novel applications of wire metamaterials and holography experiments.
+His current research interests include novel applications of wire metamaterials and holography experiments..

 interests:
   - Metamaterials